Kong/docs.konghq.com/app/_hub/kong-inc/oas-validation/_index.md

      }
     ```

-2. Force a validation failure to a Service or Route to which the Validation plugin is applied.
-The Webhook URL will receive a response with the following JSON payload.
-The following is an example JSON response which includes Forwared IP address, Service, Consumer, and Error Message
+2. Force a validation failure to a service or route to which the Validation plugin is applied.
+The Webhook URL will receive a response with JSON payload.

+    The following is an example JSON response which includes the forwarded IP address, service, consumer, and and error message:

     ```json
     {